Tokyo

 Our 10 selected addresses

-What to know before departing
+What to know before leaving

 Credit cards are accepted everywhere in palaces, but cash remains king in small restaurants and shops.
-Budget 20 000-30 000 ¥ (120-180 €) in cash for three days.
+Plan 20 000-30 000 ¥ (120-180 €) in cash for three days.
 7-Eleven ATMs accept international cards 24/7.

-Tokyo metro is formidably efficient, but complex (13 lines, 285 stations).
-Palaces provide prepaid Suica or Pasmo cards (reloadable), valid on all transport.
-Reckon 5-10 € per day on metro.
-Taxis are pricey (5 € start, then 1 €/300m), useful at night or with luggage.
+The Tokyo metro is formidably efficient, but complex (13 lines, 285 stations).
+Palaces provide preloaded Suica or Pasmo cards (rechargeable), valid on all transport.
+Count 5-10 € per day on the metro.
+Taxis are expensive (start at 5 €, then 1 €/300 m), useful at night or for luggage.

-Japanese politeness imposes a few codes: remove shoes in certain restaurants and ryokan (palaces provide slippers), do not speak loudly on transport, do not eat while walking.
+Japanese politeness imposes a few codes : remove shoes in certain restaurants and ryokan (palaces provide slippers), do not speak loudly on transport, do not eat while walking.
 Tips are non-existent and can be seen as insulting.
 Service is included everywhere.

 Frequently asked questions